-Click on the media bar to hear Weisz explain why she was attracted to the “contemporary” setting of Disobedience:
+Click on the media bar to hear Haddish discuss how she relates to Jess, the character she plays on Uncle Drew:

 Uncle Drew, featuring Boston Celtics star Kyrie Irving, opens nationwide June 29.